We're here for you

 we help today?

 Luna is our AI assistant.
-She's very good at explaining things, and can help you:
+She is available 24/7, and can help you with whatever you need:

 your pattern might mean